William Hale Thompson 1927 mayoral campaign: Analysis

 Thompson's victory damaged Chicago's reputation nationally.
 Will Rogers remarked that "They was trying to beat Bill [Thompson] with the Better Element vote.
 The trouble with Chicago is that there ain't much Better Element."
 The St. Louis Star declared that "Chicago is still a good deal of a Wild West town, where a soapbox showman extracting white rabbits from a gentleman's plug hat still gets a better hearing than a man in a sober suit talking business."
-The campaign was such that philosopher Will Durant wondered whether democracy was dead.
+The campaign was such that philosopher Will Durant openly wondered whether democracy was dead.

-Thompson and his 1927 campaign have both been analyzed by some modern writers as precursors to Donald Trump and Trumpism.
+Thompson and his 1927 campaign have both been analyzed by some modern writers as precursors to the political career of Donald Trump and Trumpism.

 Aftermath

 In his inaugural address, Thompson reiterated his pledge to oust Superintendent McAndrew.
 In August 1927, the Chicago Board of Education, now under Thompson's influence after he appointed a number new members, voted to charge McAndrew with insubordination and unpatriotic “conduct incompatible and inconsistent with, and in direct violation" of his duties, suspending him pending an administrative hearing held by the board.
 The administrative hearing would last months, and the Chicago Board of Education would find McAndrew guilty.
 The Superior Court of Cook County would later void this decision.